Everett Colby: New Jersey General Assembly

 Later Colby said, "I was sore at myself.
 It was true.
 We were dummies; we betrayed the people who elected us."
 In response, Colby threw himself into a study of taxation.

-In 1905, Colby wanted to run for Speaker of the House but was discouraged by his party leaders.
+In 1905, Colby wanted to run for Speaker of the Assembly but was discouraged by his party leaders.
 His refractory ways troubled them greatly.
 But they told him that he could not be elected.
 He knew this was untrue because he had pledges from his colleagues.
 So he ignored them.
 He was summoned to a meeting with Senator Dryden, the president of Prudential Life Insurance Company.
 Dryden told him that if he ran for Speaker, it would weaken the prestige of their delegation to run and fail.
 Colby told him about the pledges and Dryden responded, "But Tom McCarter says it won't do."
 That settled it.
 McCarter spoke for the trolley business.
 Colby agreed not to run but decided to run as a freelance.